 Your dreams may not be clear to begin with, but once you dig deeper you can usually relate these experiences based on a common intense emotion or thought process in your waking life.
 Self-reflective awareness enables you to really get to the bottom of what is going on in your life with greater clarity and understanding and this internal exploration leads to significant psycho-spiritual growth.

 Dreams can release suppressed emotions, be the source of great insights and revelations and they can also offer guidance to resolve certain issues in your waking life.
-As human beings we are extremely multi-faceted and by experiencing past lives and learning to interpret your dreams you are expanding the awareness of yourself which leaves you rich with knowledge and wisdom.
+As human beings we are extremely multi-faceted and by learning to interpret your dreams you are expanding the awareness of yourself which leaves you rich with knowledge and wisdom.
 Your soul, your highest self, is your own personal professor and primary healer and this internal communication can literally change your life!